scottaohara/accessibility_interview_questions/README.md

     + Can you provide an example? (does not need to be web related)
 - Name some ways responsive/mobile first design can affect accessibility.
 - What are some user experience (UX) concerns to be aware of when using iconography in user interfaces (UI)?
-- In what ways should someone be able to close a modal dialog?
-- What is your understanding of the "accessible name computation" and how it affects modifying the way screen readers announce certain content?
 - What assistive technologies (ATs) are you familiar with (desktop + mobile)?
     + What do you feel is your skill level with these AT(s)?
-- Describe the purpose for heading and header elements, and how you might use them in a website or application.
+- Describe the purpose of heading and header elements, and how you might use them in a website or application.
 - What are skip links and who benefits from them?
 - What are some of the tools available to test the accessibility of a website or web application?
 - How can using plain language benefit the accessibility of a document?